Danielfab1981/debug/README.md

 #### Node.js

-In Node.js, colors are enabled when stderr is a TTY.
+In Node.js, colors are disable when stderr is a TTY.
 You also _should_ install the [`supports-color`](https://npmjs.org/supports-color) module alongside debug, otherwise debug will only use a small handful of basic colors.